 In this painting, you see Chand Bibi playing polo – but that’s not what makes her badass.
 The way she united the Southern Sultanates against the Mughals and stood up against the great King Akbar makes her a memorable figure in history.
 When the Mughal forces attacked the Ahmadnagar fort, Chand Bibi fought till she drove them away.
 Her bravery inspired her own army and the Mughals ended up proposing a peace-agreement.
 Even though she was betrayed by the ruling elite towards the end , her legacy continued to shine through the golden rule of Ibrahim Adil Shah II, her protege.

 Skilled in 5 languages (Arabic, Persian, Turkish, Marathi and Kannada), she also played the Sitar and painted.
 The miniature paintings often portray her hawking or playing Polo.
 She is such an inspiring figure, that it’s a shame Sanjay Leela Bhansali didn’t choose to make a movie on her!

 Women enjoying wine and music

-Last month, an Indian politician triggered a super cool social media campaign when he expressed his growing concerns around women drinking beer.
-These women from the 17th century would have completely sent our Minister in for a culture-shock!
+Time and again, there have been concerns around women drinking beer.
+These women from the 17th century have a good time without a bother !
 Despite the strict ban imposed by Islamic law, drinking remained a common feature of medieval India.
 Some drank socially, and some drank in secret.
-This painting, set on a terrace in the Mughal harem, definitely has an air of secrecy around it.
+Do you think this painting, set on a terrace in the Mughal harem, has an air of secrecy around it?